Valentine’s Day Process Art for Preschool

 I like to send home a note telling parents the names of the other kids so no one gets left out.
 Each child needs a “mailbox” for their cards.
 There are a million ways you can make a Valentine process art container for the kids to trade Valentine’s in.
 I personally LOVE brown paper sacks because it reminds me of my childhood and brings back some really good memories for me.
 I usually always use them.

 You can use tissue boxes or shoe boxes to put Valentines in as well.
 Oriental Trading has tons of great containers kids can decorate to put their cards in too.

-I gave the kids brown paper sacks and a really cool pile of different things to create with.
-Oriental Trading Company gave me these supplies in exchange for my honest opinion about them.
-All ideas are my own.
+I gave the kids brown paper sacks and a really cool pile of different Valentine art things to create with.
 They came up with some super amazing designs.

 I was so proud of each one.
 Since they processed the art on their own, the kids were so proud too!
-Oriental Trading Company has a ton of great supplies for process art.
 You can get markers, crayons, paints, shapes, glue, stickers, or whatever you want for your kids to use for their valentine process art for preschool and toddlers.